moshehaiem/ifridge_sbhacks/README.md

 ## Installation
 find it on the Apple App Store one day

+or install XCode and run a simulation to run a demo of the application

 ## Usage
 Start with typing in your desired item at the bottom and choosing an estimated expiration date, and it will be added to a list.